The-Enforcers/basicapplication/README.txt

-This is a basic application for teh frist programming assignment
+This is a basic application that allows for people to talk on a website.